modelscope/agentscope/docs/sphinx_doc/source/tutorial/208-distribute.md

 Please follow the steps below to deploy your application distributedly.

-### Write your agents
+### Convert your agents

-To use distributed functionality, your agent class needs to inherit from `RpcAgentBase`.
-`RpcAgentBase` requires several additional parameters compared to `AgentBase` during initialization.
+`AgentBase` provided the `to_dist` method to convert the agent into a distributed version.
+`to_dist` requires several parameters.

 - `host`: the hostname or IP address of the machine where the agent runs, defaults to `localhost`.
 - `port`: the port of this agent's RPC server, defaults to `80`.
 - `launch_server`: whether to launch an RPC server locally, defaults to `True`.
 - `local_mode`: set to `True` if all agents run on the same machine, defaults to `True`.

-But don't worry, `RpcAgentBase` shares the same interface as `AgentBase`, you only need to implement the `reply` method.
-You can even copy the `reply` method of an `AgentBase` subclass and use it in `RpcAgentBase`.
+- `lazy_launch`:  if set to `True`, only launch the server when the agent is called.

+> The `to_dist` method is implemented based on [gRPC](https://grpc.io/).
+When 'launch_server' is set to `True`, it will start a gRPC server process, and the original agent will be transferred to the new process to run.

 ### Run in multi-process mode

 AgentScope supports deployment in multi-process mode, where each agent is a sub-process of the application's main process, and all agents run on the same machine.
-Its usage is very similar to single-process mode.
-The only difference lies in the initialization phase.
+The usage is exactly the same as single process mode, and you only need to call the `to_dist` method after initialization.

-Suppose you have classes `A` and `B`, both of which inherit from `RpcAgentBase`.
+Suppose you have classes `A` and `B`, both of which inherit from `AgentBase`.
-You can run the application in multi-process mode by passing in an additional parameter `port`, the other parts are completely the same as the single-process mode.

 ```python
 # import packages